On the upper critical dimension of the KPZ universality class: KPZ and related equations on a fully connected graph: Introduction

 For the tensionless KPZ equation, significantly less is known about its properties due to its being marginal to morphological instabilities, which makes its numerical integration particularly difficult.
 Note that, from the point of view of the KPZ equation, $g\to\infty$ in the $\nu\to 0$ TKPZ limit so that nonperturbative effects are expected in the TKPZ scaling behavior.
 Recent advances have enabled reliable simulations \cite{Cartes2022,RodriguezFernandez2022}, revealing that the TKPZ equation defines a universality class distinct from the standard KPZ and exhibits intrinsically anomalous scaling \cite{Lopez1997}.
 In one space dimension, the critical exponents are $\alpha=z=\beta=1$\cite{RodriguezFernandez2022}.
 A tensionless fixed point with $z=1$ has also been identified through RG analysis and is expected to hold for all $d>1$ with dimension-independent exponents \cite{Fontaine2023,Gosteva2024}.
 Incidentally, a non-local generalization of the KPZ equation has been identified \cite{Nicoli2009b} which features the same set of dimension-independent exponents but satisfies a standard dynamic scaling ansatz \cite{Nicoli2011,Nicoli2013}, as experimentally assessed for $d=2$ \cite{Castro2012}.

 Prior to our work, several attempts had been made to explore the infinite-dimensional limit of the EW, KPZ, and/or TKPZ equations through simulations of discrete models, and also by integrating the equations explicitly, on the Bethe lattice or, more precisely, on its approximation by finite Cayley trees \cite{Saberi_2013,Oliveira2021,Marcos2025}.
 However, a central conclusion of these studies is that such type of substrates is dominated by boundary effects and is therefore not well suited for probing the high-dimensional limit.
-In our present paper, we instead aim to investigate this limit using a complete graph as the underlying substrate, as it is commonly regarded as an effective representation of the infinite-dimensional limit while being free from boundary effects.
+In our present paper, we instead aim to investigate this limit using a complete graph as the underlying substrate, which provides a standard mean-field representation of an effectively infinite-dimensional system \cite{Nishimori2001,Parisi2020}.
+Moreover, since all vertices are topologically equivalent, the complete graph has no distinguished boundary and thus avoids the boundary effects inherent to finite Cayley trees \cite{Oliveira2021,Marcos2025}.

 In this study, we perform numerical simulations of the EW, KPZ, and TKPZ equations on complete graphs.
 Our objective is to further investigate the nature of the upper critical dimension in the KPZ universality class.
 To this end, we systematically tune the nonlinear coupling parameter $\lambda$, ranging from the Gaussian regime corresponding to the EW limit ($\lambda = 0$) to the strongly nonlinear case effectively realized when surface tension is suppressed ($\nu = 0$), as in the TKPZ model.
+Within this framework, we derive theoretical results for the EW equation that are in excellent agreement with the numerical simulations, investigate the stability of the numerical integration of the KPZ equation comparing its behavior with the corresponding EW predictions, and show that, for the TKPZ equation, the stabilization required for numerical integration prevents direct access to the true underlying dynamics.

 This paper is organized as follows.
 In Section~\ref{observables}, we outline the numerical integration scheme employed and introduce the observables analyzed throughout the study.
 Section~\ref{sec:results} is devoted to the presentation of the numerical results for the EW, KPZ and TKPZ equations.
-Concluding remarks and final considerations are provided in Section~\ref{sec:concl}.
+Concluding remarks and final considerations are provided in Section~\ref{sec:concl}, while a number of additional technical aspects are reported in several appendices at the end.